Skip to Content

 Use of NX and Teamcenter help deliver something more important to a race team than money – time

 Rally racing is a type of auto racing that uses modified or specially built road-legal cars.
 The course can be anything from a paved road to gravel track to a dirt path, or any combination of those, and it is not a circuit but a stage-to-stage format.
 “Rallying is much tougher than racing.
-The car has to be competitive for every kilometer out there in the dirt,” says Michael Barnard, competitions manager at VW Group South Africa – Motor Division.
+The car has to be competitive for every kilometer out there in the dirt,” says Phillip Visser, competitions manager at VW Group South Africa – Motorsport Division.

 Another aspect of rally racing that makes it challenging is the extremely limited amount of time available for fixing things that go wrong, or things that the drivers want changed, between race stages.
-“We have to get it right the first time,” says Andre Van der Watt, chief technology officer at VW Group South Africa – Motor Division.
+“We have to get it right the first time,” says Johan Smit, lead design engineer at VW Group South Africa – Motorsport Division.
 Even during the off-season, the designers and engineers feel pressure to work rapidly, due to the extent of the changes they need to make to the car.
-“On the current car, we changed more than 400 things from the initial design,” says Barnard.
+“On the current car, we changed more than 400 things from the initial design,” says Smit.
 “And for each of those changes, we had to test, we had to verify, we had to be sure the drawings were correct.”